TYPO3 vs WordPress: an honest comparison

 • One country, one language, one domain

-• Company website with 20-50 pages
+• Company websites with 20–50 pages

-• Blog with email marketing
+• Blogs with email marketing

-• Online shop with < 1,000 products
+• Online shops with fewer than 1,000 products

 • Portfolio websites